thoughtspot/ts-chart-sdk/example/custom-leaflet-chart/README.md

 To implement the chart code in your application, complete these steps:

-1. Delete the unwanted files from your project folder.These are metioned as follow-
+1. Delete the unwanted files from your project folder.
+These are metioned as follow-
 ```
 /public [whole folder]
 /src/counter.ts